siddhant-rajhans/Machine-learning/README.md

 ### Data

-Data is the raw information that the model learns from.
-It can be labeled (for supervised learning) or unlabeled (for unsupervised learning).
+Raw information that the model learns from, which can be labeled (for supervised learning) or unlabeled (for unsupervised learning).

 ### Features and Labels

-- **Features:** Input variables used for making predictions.
+- **Features:** Input variables for predictions.
-- **Labels:** Output variable that the model predicts.
+- **Labels:** Output variable predicted by the model.

 ### Training and Testing Data

-Data is typically split into training and testing sets.
-The model learns from the training data and is evaluated on the testing data.
+Datasets are split into training and testing sets.
+The model learns from the training set and is evaluated on the testing set.

 ### Model

-A model is a mathematical representation of a real-world process.
-It makes predictions based on learned patterns in the data.
+A mathematical representation of a real-world process, making predictions based on learned patterns in the data.

 ### Parameters and Hyperparameters